Richard Lee Tabler

 Richard Lee Tabler (February 5, 1979 – February 13, 2025) was an American spree killer who was responsible for four murders committed in 2004.
 On Thanksgiving Day of 2004, Tabler and a co-defendant shot and killed two men at a nightclub in Killeen, Texas.
 Two days later, Tabler also killed two teenage girls who worked as dancers at the same nightclub where he committed the Thanksgiving Day double murder.
-Tabler was charged for these four murders, and subsequently sentenced to death for two of them, while his accomplice was jailed for life.
+Tabler was charged for these four murders, and subsequently sentenced to death for two of them, while his accomplice was sentenced to life imprisonment.
 Tabler, who had since lost his appeals against the death sentence, was executed on February 13, 2025.

 Personal life

-Richard Lee Tabler was born in Tulare County, California, on February 5, 1979 to Lorraine and Robert Tabler.
-According to court documents, Tabler did not have a happy childhood, as his parents were reportedly stuck in a really troubled marriage, which in turn exerted a negative influence over Tabler's childhood.
-When Lorraine Tabler was pregnant with her son (reportedly an unplanned pregnancy), Robert Tabler tried to pressure Lorraine into undergoing an abortion, which was ultimately not done.
+Richard Lee Tabler was born in Tulare County, California, on February 5, 1979, to Lorraine and Robert Tabler.
+According to court documents, Tabler did not have a happy childhood, as his parents were reportedly stuck in an extremely troubled marriage, which negatively impacted Tabler during his childhood.
+When Lorraine Tabler was pregnant with her son (reportedly an unplanned pregnancy), Robert Tabler tried to pressure Lorraine into an abortion, which was ultimately not done.
 Robert himself did not pay much attention to Tabler throughout his early years due to him working long hours, frequent travels, infidelity, and excessive drinking habits.
 Tabler's mother neglected him due to her work schedule and often left her son under the care of his older sister and older brother, and she was rarely home, and left for good when Tabler was merely ten.
 During his adolescence, he and his mother lived in both Florida and Nevada, but most of the time he lived with his father in California.

 As a student, Tabler did poorly in school, had trouble paying attention, and had to repeat the third grade.
 Additionally, he was often lonely and had only one friend.
 At the age of 12, Tabler was diagnosed with attention deficit hyperactivity disorder (ADHD), and while his mother and sister noted that he was a good-natured person, he often had a quick temper.
 In his adulthood, Tabler was engaged with another woman, who had a daughter from her previous relationship before meeting Tabler, but the couple broke up sometime before Tabler was arrested for murder.

 During his adulthood, Tabler was found guilty of second-degree burglary, as well as escape and assault of a police officer in California; Tabler was sentenced to three years in prison for these crimes.
 Apart from this, Tabler had a history of threatening law enforcement officers and fellow inmates.
 On one occasion in 2003, Tabler was caught for parole violation, and he reportedly escaped from a patrol car while handcuffed, and kicked the windows of another patrol car after he was again arrested and brought into custody, and later threatened his parole officer by claiming he would "take care" of him and his family.